garrandall/popular-music-data/tracks/don-t-stop-me-now-queen.md

 (Don't stop me now)
 I'm having such a good time, I'm having a ball
 (Don't stop me now)
-If you wanna have a good time, just give me a call (Ooh, alright) (Don't stop me now) 'Cause I'm having a good time (Yeah, yeah) (Don't stop me now) Yes, I'm having a good time
+If you wanna have a good time, just give me a call (Oh alright) (Don't stop me now) 'Cause I'm having a good time (Yeah, yeah) (Don't stop me now) Yes, I'm having a good time
 I don't wanna stop at all